AMITRIPTYLINE

 Disease/Condition Glossary

 Depression: It is a mood disorder characterised by the feeling of sadness, unhappiness, anger, hopelessness or loss that interferes with a person’s daily activities.
 Depression can also influence some chronic health conditions and relationships.
-The exact cause of depression is unknown, but it may be associated with mental problems, trauma, family history, drugs use, and medical conditions.
+The exact cause of depression is unknown, but it may be associated with mental problems, trauma, family history, drug use, and medical conditions.

 FAQs